 People with sciatica tend to be older (at least 40) because so many of the problems that cause sciatica occur as people age.
 Specific risk factors include poor lifting techniques, which increases the risk of back injury, and jobs in which the person sits for long periods of time, which stresses the spine.
 A family history of conditions like spinal arthritis, spinal stenosis or degenerative disc disease can also increase the risk of sciatica.

 How is sciatica treated?

 Chiropractors provide pain relief and education to patients to improve physical well being to prevent recurrences of sciatica.
 Chiropractors perform adjustment to address not only pain but also the misalignment responsible for the condition.
 Dr. Noya teaches exercises to strengthen abdominal and spinal muscles and to promote spinal flexibility, which may help relieve pain and promote core strength.

 Interested in Noya Chiropractic?
 We welcome all new patients.
-Click the link below to schedule your first appointment or a consultation and let us know what you are experiencing.
+Click the link below to schedule your complimentary consultation and let us know what you are experiencing.

 4708 Wisconsin Ave, NW, # 101